Dhanniii/subsource-mirror/README.md

-# PaheSubs - Subtitle Download Platform
+# Subsource-miirror - Subtitle Download Platform

 A modern web application for discovering and downloading subtitles for movies and TV series.
 Built with React.js frontend and Flask Python backend.